hail-is/hail/README.md

 [Hail](https://hail.is) is an open-source, scalable framework for exploring and analyzing genomic data.

 The Hail project began in Fall 2015 to empower the worldwide genetics community to [harness the flood of genomes](https://www.broadinstitute.org/blog/harnessing-flood-scaling-data-science-big-genomics-era) to discover the biology of human disease.
-Since then, Hail has expanded to enable analysis of large-scale datasets outside of the field of genomics.
+Since then, Hail has expanded to enable analysis of large-scale datasets beyond the field of genomics.

-Here are a couple of projects that have featured Hail:
+Here are two examples of projects powered by Hail:

-- The [gnomAD](http://gnomad.broadinstitute.org/) team used Hail as its core analysis platform to produce public summary statistics for 40 TB of compressed VCF files.
+- The [gnomAD](http://gnomad.broadinstitute.org/) team uses Hail as its core analysis platform. gnomAD is among the most comprehensive catalogues of human genetic variation in the world, and one of the largest genetic datasets.
+Analysis results are shared publicly and have had sweeping impact on biomedical research and the clinical diagnosis of genetic disorders.
-- The Neale Lab at the Broad Institute used Hail to perform simultaneous genome-wide associations for 220 phenotypes with 32 million sites and 337,000 samples on the UK Biobank in 24 hours.
-These results are available on the Neale Lab's [blog](http://www.nealelab.is/blog/).
+- The Neale Lab at the Broad Institute used Hail to perform QC and genome-wide association analysis of 2419 phenotypes across 10 million variants and 337,000 samples from the UK Biobank in 24 hours.
+These results are also publicly available, see the Neale Lab [blog](http://www.nealelab.is/blog/) for more info.

-As a small sampling of Hail's features, Hail can:
+For genomics applications, Hail can:

- - flexibly import and export to a variety of data and annotation formats, including [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf), [BGEN](http://www.well.ox.ac.uk/~gav/bgen_format/bgen_format_v1.2.html) and [PLINK](https://www.cog-genomics.org/plink2/formats)
+ - flexibly [import and export](https://hail.is/docs/devel/methods/impex.html) to a variety of data and annotation formats, including [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf), [BGEN](http://www.well.ox.ac.uk/~gav/bgen_format/bgen_format_v1.2.html) and [PLINK](https://www.cog-genomics.org/plink2/formats)
- - generate variant annotations like call rate, Hardy-Weinberg equilibrium p-value, and population-specific allele count
+ - generate variant annotations like call rate, Hardy-Weinberg equilibrium p-value, and population-specific allele count; and import annotations in parallel through the [annotation database](https://hail.is/docs/stable/annotationdb.html), [VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html), and [Nirvana](https://github.com/Illumina/Nirvana/wiki)
  - generate sample annotations like mean depth, imputed sex, and TiTv ratio
  - generate new annotations from existing ones as well as genotypes, and use these to filter samples, variants, and genotypes
- - find Mendelian violations in trios, prune variants in linkage disequilibrium, analyze genetic similarity between samples via the GRM and IBD matrix, and compute sample scores and variant loadings using PCA
+ - find Mendelian violations in trios, prune variants in linkage disequilibrium, analyze genetic similarity between samples, and compute sample scores and variant loadings using PCA
  - perform variant, gene-burden and eQTL association analyses using linear, logistic, and linear mixed regression, and estimate heritability
- - interoperate with Python and Spark machine learning libraries
+ - lots more!

 Hail's functionality is exposed through **[Python](https://www.python.org/)** and backed by distributed algorithms built on top of **[Apache Spark](https://spark.apache.org/docs/latest/index.html)** to efficiently analyze gigabyte-scale data on a laptop or terabyte-scale data on a cluster.

-Users can script pipelines or explore data interactively in [Jupyter notebooks](http://jupyter.org/) by employing Hail's methods for genomics, PySpark's scalable [SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) and [machine learning algorithms](https://spark.apache.org/docs/latest/ml-guide.html), and [pandas](http://pandas.pydata.org/)'s [scikit-learn](http://scikit-learn.org/stable/) and [Matplotlib](https://matplotlib.org/) libraries to generate results that fit on one machine.
+Users can script pipelines or explore data interactively in [Jupyter notebooks](http://jupyter.org/) that combine Hail's methods, PySpark's scalable [SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) and [machine learning algorithms](https://spark.apache.org/docs/latest/ml-guide.html), and Python libraries like [pandas](http://pandas.pydata.org/)'s [scikit-learn](http://scikit-learn.org/stable/) and [Matplotlib](https://matplotlib.org/).
 Hail also provides a flexible domain language to express complex quality control and analysis pipelines with concise, readable code.

 To learn more, you can view our talks at [Spark Summit East](https://spark-summit.org/east-2017/events/scaling-genetic-data-analysis-with-apache-spark/) and [Spark Summit West](https://spark-summit.org/2017/events/scaling-genetic-data-analysis-with-apache-spark/) (below).